 Paul Michael Glaser

-Beyond the screen, Paul’s life and art have been profoundly shaped by personal experience.
+Paul’s life and art have been profoundly shaped by personal experience.
 Following the loss of his wife, Elizabeth Glaser, and their daughter, Ariel, to AIDS-related complications, he became a lifelong advocate for awareness, compassion, and healing.
 His son, Jake Glaser, continues their shared mission through the Elizabeth Glaser Pediatric AIDS Foundation, of which Paul has long been a passionate supporter and honorary chair.

 UPWARD Gallery Interview & Exhibition